ajwadjaved/FocusHacker/README.md

 2. Open your web browser and visit `http://localhost:3000` to access the app.
 3. In the DialogBox component, enter a task in the input field and add a tag (optional).
 4. Click the "Start" button to start the timer.
-5. If needed, click the "Pause" button to pause the timer or the "Continue" button to resume it.
-6. Once the task is completed, it will appear in the Completed Entries list, which is displayed in the CompletedEntries component.
+5. Once the task is completed, it will appear in the Completed Entries list, which is displayed in the CompletedEntries component.

 ## Contributing